 Bermudagrass Stem Maggot

-Late this past year a new forage insect that has been slowly making its way here from Georgia invaded bermudagrass fields in Texas.
+Starting in 2012 new forage insect that has been slowly making its way here from Georgia invaded bermudagrass fields in Texas.
 In 2010, entomologists in Georgia found the Bermudagrass Stem Maggot in hay fields and since that time this Central and Southeastern Asia insect has been steadily moving west.

 Dr. Vanessa Corriher-Olson, Extension Forage Specialist at Overton in East Texas found damage in July last year in a number of East Texas coastal bermudagrass hay fields and she identified the insect causing the damage as the Bermudagrass Stem Maggot (BSM).
 In late August I was called to come by some fields north of De Leon to see a problem and the damage was something I had never seen.
 My first call was to Dr. Allen Knutson, Extension Entomologist and after a few email pictures he confirmed the damage as BSM.

 The adult fly of the BSM lays its eggs on bermudagrass leaves.
 Once the eggs hatch, the larva or maggot goes into the stem and begins feeding on the leaf tissue right at the uppermost node.
 As a result of the feeding the top 2-3 leaves will die as you can see in the picture.